magenta/magenta/magenta/models/music_vae/README.md

 --output_dir=/tmp/music_vae/generated
 ```

-<sup id="f1">*</sup>Note: If you call the generate script with MIDI files that does not
+<sup id="f1">*</sup>**Note**: If you call the generate script with MIDI files
-does not match the model's constraints, the script will try to extract any
+that do not match the model's constraints, the script will try to extract any
-subsequences from the MIDI file that would be valid inputs, and write them to
+subsequences from the MIDI files that would be valid inputs, and write them to
-the output directory You can then listen to the extracted subsequences, decide
+the output directory.
+You can then listen to the extracted subsequences, decide
 which two you wish to use as the ends of your interpolation, and then call the
-generate script again using these valid inputs.
+generate script again using these valid inputs. [↩](#a1)

 ### JavaScript w/ Pre-trained Models